• Skip to primary navigation

 Bake the Potatoes

 Wash your potatoes thoroughly and wrap each in aluminum foil.
 Preheat your oven to 200° C (392° F) and put the potatoes on a rack in the middle.
-Bake the potatoes for about an hour and then remove them from the foil.
+Bake the potatoes for about an hour and remove them from the foil.
 Cook for another fifteen minutes, or until they are cooked thoroughly.
-You can check them by poking with a skewer or a small knife.

 2 baked potatoes on a cutting board